Kestrel (rocket launcher): Development

 Development of the Kestrel began in 2008 following a request from the Republic of China Marine Corps.
 Eleven tests were carried out between 2009 and 2012 and the Initial Operational Test and Evaluation occurred in 2013.
 The Kestrel was first exhibited at the Taipei Aerospace & Defense Technology Exhibition in 2013.

 Service history

 Republic of China Military Police

 The Kestrel entered service with the ROCMC in 2015.
 In 2018 the Republic of China Military Police placed an order for 445 launchers.
 As of December 2019 the ROCMP had procured 397 combat systems, 238 test systems and five training simulators.

 Coast Guard Administration

 In 2019 the Coast Guard Administration placed an order for 84 launchers and 88 simulators.
 By April 2021 many had been deployed to units garrisoned on islands in the South China Sea.

 Republic of China Army

 The Republic of China Army has evaluated the system to replace their numerous M72 LAW systems.
-It is a standard Army issue for the Kestrel.
+In 2022, the Army placed an order for 5,000 launchers.
+In 2023 the Army placed an order for 5,962 additional launchers.